Semi-Dirac and Weyl Fermions in Transition Metal Oxides

-where $\alpha_{\vec r \sigma}^{(\dag)}$ is an annihilation (creation) operator of an electron on orbital $\alpha$ at position $\vec r$ with spin $\sigma$.
+where $\alpha_{\vec r \sigma}^{(\dag)}$ is an annihilation (creation) operator of an electron on $\alpha$ orbital at position $\vec r$ with spin $\sigma$.
 Typical hopping integrals are presented in Fig. \ref{fig:typicalhopping}.
-The amplitude and the sign of $t_{hkl}^{\alpha \beta}$ are determined by the relative direction and the sign of two orbitals and must satisfy the underlying $I4/mcm$ symmetry.
+The amplitude and the sign of $t_{hkl}^{\alpha \beta}$ are determined by the relative direction $h \hat x + k \hat y + l \hat z$ and the sign of two orbitals and must satisfy the underlying $I4/mcm$ symmetry.
+Here, the distance between the nearest-neighboring sites is taken to be unity.
 This leads to the following relations: